ephemeralrogue/lvnatic.debian/.github/README.md

 <a id="future_dev"></a>
 ## future development

+- find cmake module with support for current Ansible versions
 - write unit and integration tests where applicable
 - set up debug points and prompts where applicable
 - review existing cmake modules for possible inclusion
-- reconfigure project to support Debian 12+

 [back to contents](#contents)